Neha/designsystem/README.md

 # :notebook_with_decorative_cover: Design System Guide
 Are you planning to develop a Design System or just curious to know what Design System is?
-If yes, then here is a detail guide for you.
-No matter who you are - a designer, developer, product owner, UX Writer, tester etc. this guide have something for everyone.
+If yes, then here is a detailed guide for you.
+No matter who you are - a designer, developer, product owner, UX Writer, tester etc. this guide has something for everyone.

 # :question: Why this guide?
-From last few Months I am working on Design System at my workplace.
-There were challenges and lot of learnings too.
+From the last few months I have been working on Design System at my workplace.
+There were challenges along with lots of learnings.
-I was sharing my experience on social media about it.Many people showed their interest in it.
+I was sharing my experience on social media.Many people showed their interest on this topic.
 Hence, I have documented my learnings on the Design System.

 ## :bulb: Agenda
 - What is Design System?
-- Why you need a Design System?
+- Why do you need a Design System?
 - [How to Start?](https://github.com/Neha/designsystem/blob/master/step0.md)
 - [Designer guide for design system](https://github.com/Neha/designsystem/blob/master/designer-guide.md)
 - [Develoepr guide for design system - WIP](https://github.com/Neha/designsystem/blob/master/developer-guide.md)